Better terms for mathematical concepts

 Cauchy (or Cauchy-Goursat) integral theorem

-There is already a term in common use in other fields for the integral being zero.
+There is already a statement in common use in other fields for the integral being zero.
 The theorem is thereby rendered:

 holomorphic functions are conservative.